Sitting Pretty, 1948, 20th Century Fox. Starring Clifton Webb, Robert Young, Maureen O’Hara. Directed by Walter Lang. B&W, 84 minutes.

 Webb, who had been a stage actor for years before making the transition to film, might seem a bit too stuffy to possess the fine dancing abilities he shows off in Sitting Pretty, but it was a talent he had been well known for on Broadway.
 As Mr. Belvedere, it’s simply another of the endless talents the man possesses.

 You may recognize the image of the crying baby with a bowl of porridge upside-down on his head.
 A still taken from footage of that famous scene was made into a greeting card, and remains popular to this day.
+According to Young, the scene wasn’t in the original script, but was the result of a moment of exasperation on the part of Webb when the toddler wouldn’t cooperate while filming.

 The film was based on the novel Belvedere by Gwen Davenport, which later inspired the 1980s television series Mr. Belvedere.
 The movie was so popular two sequels, also starring Webb, were made, Mr. Belvedere Goes to College and Mr. Belvedere Rings the Bell.